GEIGEIGEIST/TOTEM/docs/buildguide.md

 > **Warning**
 > First flash the microcontroller to make sure it works, before soldering it in.
 Especially since you can't use sockets.

-Place the microcontroller in it's place.
+Place the microcontroller in its place.

 > **Note**
-> If you're struggling with keeping it in place you can use the headers, which came with it and some double sided tape.
+> If you're struggling with keeping it in place you can use the headers, which came with it, and some double-sided tape.
 But make sure it sits flat on the PCB.
-Otherwise the case won't fit.
+Otherwise, the case won't fit.

-Apply some flux and try to hold the iron in an angle where you touch the pads of the microcontroller and the PCB, while adding solder.
+Apply some flux and try to hold the iron at an angle where you touch the pads of the microcontroller and the PCB while adding solder.

 ![soldering MCU](/docs/images/buildguide/MCU_01.jpg)

 The pads on the back are a bit fiddly to solder, so you should add a lot of flux to the pads on the microcontroller first.
-Than apply the same technique as on the front: Try to touch the pads on the microcontroller and the PCB before adding solder.
+Then apply the same technique as on the front: Try to touch the pads on the microcontroller and the PCB before adding solder.

 ![soldering MCU back](/docs/images/buildguide/MCU_02.jpg)